-Try this smokey dark blonde with teasylights if you’re feeling moody this Fall.
-This is one of the best ash blonde hair color ideas if you’re looking to take a break from lightener at your next hair appointment.
-Add a haircut and treatment instead, the dark blonde will blend into your roots and keep you looking fresh and bouncy.
+Try this smokey dark blonde with teasylights if you feel moody this Fall.
+This is one of the best ash blonde hair color ideas if you want to take a break from lightener at your next hair appointment.
+Add a haircut and treatment instead.
+The dark blonde will blend into your roots and keep you looking fresh and bouncy.

 Try this vanilla blonde with face-framing highlights for a bold, dimensional color.
-Use a color-safe shampoo and avoid heat when possible, as this will help you maintain brightness.
-A toner every 4-6 weeks can help your ash blonde hair color from turning brassy.
+Use a color-safe shampoo and avoid heat when possible, which will help you maintain brightness.
+A toner every 4-6 weeks can help your blonde hair color from turning brassy.

 Opposites attract when it comes to pairing ashy blonde with caramel tones.
 The swirls of caramel contrast the ash blonde shades for a head-turning color.
 To complement the ribbons of blonde, curl all of your hair away from your face, spray a flexible hold styling product, then comb with a boar brush to smooth the waves together.

 Rooted ashy platinum hair incorporates some of your natural hair colors to soften the grow-out without sacrificing brightness.
-Every 6 weeks can be a lot of maintenance for a majority of women.
-Consider ash blonde hair with a rooted look for a more modern approach and some extra time between appointments.
+Every 6 weeks can be a lot of maintenance for most women.
+Consider a rooted look for a more modern approach and some extra time between appointments.

 Say goodbye to brassy hues with a neutral blonde on a wavy lob.
 Show off your personality with a lob that is customized specifically for you.
-A jawline cut is low-maintenance and will make your locks look fuller and healthier.
+A low-maintenance jawline cut will make your locks look fuller and healthier.
 Add some waves and show off the multi-dimensional ribbons of your ash blonde tones.

 Cool down your brassy hair with a platinum blonde shade with an off-center-parted bob.
 Layering your hair will give you more body and volume for a fuller-looking appearance.
 Ashy blonde hues will brighten your locks and make brassy tones disappear for fabulous-looking hair.

 Keep brassy tones at bay with a dishwater blonde foilayage.
 Dishwater blonde has a very ashy tint with no warmth in sight.
 With foilayage, the root is defused for a soft grow-out.
-Even when you flat iron your hair you should see no harsh lines with a foilayage technique.
+Even when flat ironing your hair, you should see no harsh lines with a foilayage technique.

-A pearl ash blonde is a great tone for your tresses if you are looking for a neutral cool look and have cool to neutral skin.
+A pearl ash blonde hair color is a great tone for your tresses if you want a neutral cool look and have cool to neutral skin.
 Ask your stylist to eliminate warmth for a nice ash color that is perfect for hair that can be lightened.
-Bring this image for a reference of what “type” of blonde you want.
+Bring this image to reference what “type” of blonde you want.

 Say goodbye to brassy locks with sandy blonde hair with choppy ends.
 Turn your dull locks into vibrant and vivid-looking strands.
-Ash tones do appear a little more muted than warm tones.
+Ash tones appear more muted than warm tones.
 They do not reflect the light as much.
-To keep yellow tones away use a purple shampoo once a week.
+To keep yellow tones away, use purple shampoo once a week.

 Beige blonde highlights on long hair bring dimension and movement.
 Long ash blonde hair compliments women with a naturally lighter base.
-Be sure to specify where you want the highlights to start for a more dramatic or soft and natural look.
+Be sure to specify where the highlights start for a more dramatic or soft and natural look.

 Transform your locks with silver blonde hair with soft waves.
 Silver and platinum shades go hand-in-hand and are very high maintenance.
 It may take several sessions to get your desired tone of blonde.
 Try to do conditioning treatment in between appointments and get frequent trims to keep your hair looking healthy and dead ends away.